Blendify/blender-manual/trunk/blender_docs/manual/modeling/modifiers/deform/corrective_smooth.rst

    Values outside this range (above ``1.0`` or below ``0.0``) distort the mesh.
 Repeat
    The number of smoothing iterations.

-   *Higher values generally improve the quality of the smoothing but slow down the operation also.*
+   Higher values generally improve the quality of the smoothing, but the operation is slowed down.
 Smooth Type
    Select the smoothing method used.